 In addition we have had players either based in or hailing from Texas, The Carolina’s, Florida & Arkansas get the job done, showing that this event would appear to be the domain of ‘southern states’ players.

-So to sum up we are looking most likely for a shorter hitter with southern states connections, whose form has been ticking along over recent weeks and who, when on song is known as an accurate tee to green player and strong putter!
+So to sum up we are looking most likely for a shorter hitter with southern states connections, whose form has been ticking along over recent weeks, who either did not play at Augusta or who at least was not in the heat of the battle there and who finally, when on song is known as an accurate tee to green player and strong putter!